renzjared/egg-roll/README.md

 <h3>Game Controls</h3>

+The grid can be controlled (tilted) by inputting characters in the terminal when prompted.

 The player can tilt the grid forward, backward, to the left, or to the right.
 Each tilt constitutes as a move.
 When prompted for an input, the player must enter moves either one at a time or several in sequence.
 The list of valid moves are:<br/>

  * `l` or `L`: Tilt the grid to the left.<br/>